-This diagram shows direct and indirect links between this paper and other papers preceding or following it.
-Some papers are directly underpinned by other papers.
+This diagram shows direct and indirect links between this examination and other examinations which precede or follow it.
+Some examinations are directly underpinned by others.
 These links are shown as solid line arrows.
-The links between papers where there is only an indirect link and no required underpinning are shown as dotted line arrows.
-The relational diagram therefore indicates where you are expected to have underpinning knowledge and where it would be useful to review previous learning before undertaking study.
+The indirect links are shown as dotted line arrows.
+The relational diagram therefore indicates where learners are expected to have underpinning knowledge and where it would be useful to review previous learning before undertaking study.